 Leeds Community Foundation

-Minster Law supports our expanding work by sponsoring our Leeds-based van.
+Minster Law supports our expanding work by sponsoring a Leeds-based van.
 Their generosity in covering the cost of vital equipment means that the charities we support do not have to pay the true cost of our work.

 In 2018 Morrisons funded us to buy a brand new refrigerated van so we could support more vital frontline projects across Bradford and the surrounding area.
 The Foundation’s website can be visited here